stf8org/stf/README.md

 <ul><li>
 STF Books include all Character Symbols, Formatting, Layout & Control, Phonemes & Graphemes, 2D 3D & 4D Means of Representation, Gestures and Vocalizations, and 5D Tooling, Logic, Infrastructures & Implementations...
 </li><li>
+STF Symbols can be followed by a Refinement, either a Collection of Bits or an Inclusion Wrap or STF Refinement Symbol that has additional specifics.
+Larger "dictionary" refinements on sequences of symbols is the same as an Inclusion of the named/index Turns in the Concept's Declaration.
+</li><li>
-<small>STF includes all of UTF, GB18030, UCS, etc in one STF Book.
+<small>STF includes all of UCS, "UTF-8", GB18030, UCS, etc in one STF Book.
 All UTF + "ascii" are expanded in STF Book #0.</small>
 </li></ul>
 <h2>
 11 : Expander Alignment & Iterator